Under The Canopy - In your School

 Introducing a fresh approach to outdoor learning and achievement, internal to your school.

 Our specialist staff will renovate the schools own garden if required or build an entirely new garden/ teaching area prior to starting.
 Involving students in this process will encourage ‘buy-in’ amongst students and covers a number of awardable criteria.
-This will be a permanent asset benefitting the whole school and facilitating future work on Government recommendations in regards to outdoor learning.
+This will be a permanent asset benefiting the whole school and facilitating future work on Government recommendations in regards to outdoor learning.

 Starting the UTC program in your school